LeastAuthority/leastauthority.com/docs/backends/s3_implementation_overview.rst

 expect to not request more than 1000 objects until about 1,024,000 distinct shares have been stored in the bucket.

+This behavior was not changed by `the "prefix" patch`_ that stimulated this document.

 get_shares
 ''''''''''